ptarmiganlabs/butler-cw/README.md

 You cannot pre-load all apps.
 Focus on a few of the most used apps, and/or some of the biggest ones, where the impact of cache warming will be the greatest.
 Also, remember to do an occasional review what apps are being used, and if needed adjust the cach warming strategy.
 No point in forcing apps that only a few people use into RAM.

+## Strange stuff, caveats and things not quite working (yet)

+The projects [issue list](https://github.com/ptarmiganlabs/butler-cw/issues) is where bugs and feature requests should go, but there can also be things that aren't really bugs, but still don't work quite as you might expect..
+Maybe they will go onto the bug list at some point - TBD.

+* If the config setting `scheduler.showNextEvent.enable` is enabled, Butler will right after doing a cache run show when the *next* cache run will take place.
+  This can be nice if you want to ensure that the schedule you created works as expected.
+  **The caveat is**: For the *first* cache run it sometimes displays an incorrect time for the *second* schedule run.
+  Maybe it should be classified as a bug.. but it looks like it's tricky to fix, and the impact is really quite minor as it only affects what's shown in the logs right after Butler CW is started.

 ## Links & references